Ukraine Hosts Talks With Security Allies In Kyiv

 Budanov will succeed Zelensky's most important ally, Andriy Yermak, who resigned in November after investigators raided his house as part of a sweeping corruption probe.

-“At this time, Ukraine needs greater focus on security issues, the development of the Defense and Security Forces of Ukraine, as well as on the diplomatic track of negotiations,” Zelensky said.
+"At this time, Ukraine needs greater focus on security issues, the development of the Defence and Security Forces of Ukraine, as well as on the diplomatic track of negotiations," Zelensky said.

-“Kyrylo has specialized experience in these areas and sufficient strength to deliver results.”
+"Kyrylo has specialised experience in these areas and sufficient strength to deliver results."

 Legal Disclaimer: